blamario/rfcs/0000-unicode-identifers.rst

 There are several problems with the way Haskell grapples with Unicode:
 * The language fundamentally insists on classifying all identifiers as either capital or lowercase identifiers at the lexical layer, but many Unicode scripts don't even recognize the concept.
-As a consequence, words of languages that don't use European scripts cannot be Haskell identifiers.
+No word of Arabic, Chinese, and most other languages that use non-European scripts cannot be Haskell identifiers as a consequence.
 * Another problem with the lexical identifier syntax is that it admits no accents and other modifier characters.
-This excludes yet another class of languages, such as modern Greek, from providing words for Haskell identifiers.
+This excludes or deters yet another class of languages, such as modern Greek or Navajo, from providing proper words for Haskell identifiers.
 * In keeping with other programming languages, Haskell uses the “maximal munch” rule for both identifers and symbolic operators.
 But symbol characters are not meant to be syntactically combined with each other.
 The multi-character operators like ``<=`` are a legacy that exists only due to the small size of the legacy ASCII character set; the